Tkay2808/TITANIC-SURVIVAL-ANALYSIS/README.md

 ## Problem Statement
 Despite the reported 2,224 passengers she was carrying, survival chances aboard the Titanic were not evenly distributed.
 Apparently, When the distress call was made factors such as P assenger class, gender, and age appeared to have played a significant role in determining who lived and who perished.

 The Understanding of these disparities is crucial for uncovering the social and structural dynamics that influenced survival during this tragedy.
-Hence, the aim of this analysis is to investigate how facrors such as passengers class, gender and age on influence survival rate.
+Hence, the aim of this analysis is to investigate how factors such as passengers class, gender and age influence survival rate.

 ---
 ## Project Workflow